mila-iqia/mila-docs/docs/examples/good_practices/wandb_setup/README.rst

             shuffle=False,
         )

-        # Checkout the "checkpointing and preemption" example for more info!
+   -    # Checkout the "checkpointing and preemption" example for more info!
-        logger.debug("Starting training from scratch.")
+   +    # Check out the "checkpointing and preemption" example for more info! logger.debug("Starting training from scratch.")

         for epoch in range(training_epochs):